devChuk/devchuk.github.io/_projects/stargazer.md

 The [finished product](http://www.brianch.uk) turned out to be a lot like I originally saw in my mind, but not without overcoming some obstacles.

 As I was looking for a concept, my friends and I drove to Lake Tahoe to go stargazing.
 As a native New Yorker, I was completely surprised.
-I had never seen that many stars before and the idea for a homage stargazing became clear.
+I had never seen that many stars before and the idea for a homage to stargazing became clear.
 After several sketches and plans in my notebook, I was ready to start coding.

 When coding creative projects, constant reiteration is required to build experiences that look and feel great.
 I like to have a "playground" section of code to hack together ideas with complete disregard for strict coding practices.
 This way, I can quickly get ideas out into the environment and iterate on behavior and motion design.
 Once things look good, I can rewrite the section into production code.
 This has the additional benefit of already knowing how to structure my code, and saves a bit of refactoring later on.